Sell Scrap Gold in Phoenix, AZ – Get Top Dollar for Your Gold Scrap Jewelry

 Scrap gold comes in many forms:

 • Gold Jewelry – The most common scrap gold source.
 This includes rings, necklaces, bracelets, earrings, pendants, and chains.
 Even luxury styles like Cuban Link chains (known for their interlocking, oval links and substantial weight 6ixice.com) can be sold as scrap if you no longer wear them.
 Broken clasps, kinked chains, or single earrings without a pair are classic scrap items.
-You can even sell gold bracelet in Arizona for cash easily with Gold King Bullion’s appraisal process – we pay based on the item’s gold weight and karat, not its condition.
+You can even sell scrap gold in Phoenix for cash easily with Gold King Bullion’s assessment process – we pay based on the item’s gold weight and karat, not its condition.

-• Gold Coins and Bullion – Gold coins (like American Eagles, Krugerrands) or small gold bars might be sold as scrap if they are common or damaged.
+• Gold Coins and Bullion – Gold coins (like American Eagles and Krugerrand) or small gold bars might be sold as scrap if they are common or damaged.
 However, bullion coins often fetch prices close to market value (some coins can even have collector premiums).
 Gold King Bullion buys gold coins at their precious metal content value.
 (For coin collectors, see our guide on local gold dealers in Phoenix for more info on selling rare coins versus scrap.)

 • Dental Gold – Gold crowns, bridges, or other dental work often contain high-purity gold.
 Dental gold usually ends up as scrap because it’s not usable in its current form.
 Don’t forget about that old crown or filling – it contains gold that can be melted down.